Summer School

 28th June - Patterns and Textures with Metallic Materials

 Have you ever been seduced by angelina, metallic threads, shim or bronzing powders?
 Well today is the day to learn how to use them.
-If you have traditional goldword threads, purl or check and you would like to experiment with them, let me know prior to the course and we can discuss working with these using hand stitch.

 29th June - Resists with Silk and Fabric Paints

 No Need for Gutta!
 If you have felt frustrated that you just don't have a steady enough hand to manipulate a tube of gutta for achieve fine lines, or you don't want a white outline to your painting, then this is for you.
-Use paints and perhaps bronzing powder from Day 3 to add text or motifs to a silk background fabric, then flood with colour and stitch.